golanlevin/60-212/2026/assignments/assignment_4_puppet.md

 (*10%, 40 minutes*) In order to keep you on track, this set of viewings and its written response is due this Wednesday, September 16.

-* **Spend** 30 minutes reviewing this set of my lecture notes on [**Realtime Tracking in Interactive Art**](https://github.com/CMUSchoolOfArt/60-120/blob/main/lectures/responsive_environment/body_tracking/readme.md). *(It's possible you may have seen this presentation before, in 60-120.)* This presentation links to dozens documentation videos of projects.
+* **Spend** 30 minutes reviewing this set of lecture notes on [**Realtime Tracking in Interactive Art**](https://github.com/CMUSchoolOfArt/60-120/blob/main/lectures/responsive_environment/body_tracking/readme.md). *(It's possible you may have seen this presentation before, in 60-120.)* This presentation links to dozens documentation videos of projects.
 * If you find this material interesting and want more, here are some additional/alternative lectures you can browse:
   * [The Expanded Body](https://github.com/golanlevin/lectures/tree/master/lecture_expanded_body)
   * [Shadow Play (Computing with Silhouettes)](https://github.com/golanlevin/lectures/tree/master/lecture_shadow)